dotnet/runtime/docs/design/features/covariant-return-methods.md

 For virtual method slot MethodImpl overrides, each slot shall be checked for compatible signature on type load.
 (Implementation note: This behavior can be triggered only if the type has a covariant return type override in its hierarchy, so as to make this pay for play.)

-A new `RequireMethodImplToRemainInEffectAttribute` shall be added.
+A new `PreserveBaseOverridesAttribute` shall be added.
 The presence of this attribute is to require the type loader to ensure that the MethodImpl records specified on the method have not lost their slot unifying behavior due to other actions.
 This is used to allow the C# language to require that overrides have the consistent behaviors expected.
 The expectation is that C# would place this attribute on covariant override methods in classes.

 ## Implementation Notes